shreyasxi/shreyasxi/README.md

 - 👋 Hello, I am Shreyas!
 I'm an MSc Finance candidate at Warwick Business School
 - 📚 My areas of interest are quantitative finance, financial econometrics, macroeconomics and financial markets.
 - 🌱 I am proficient in R, Python and have working knowledge of MATLAB and Stata
 - 📫 Super chatty on most topics!
-Feel free to ping me on [Linkedin](https://www.linkedin.com/in/shreyasurgunde/) or drop me an [Email](mailto:shreyas.urgunde@warwick.ac.uk).
+Feel free to ping me on [Linkedin](https://www.linkedin.com/in/shreyasurgunde/) or drop me an [Email](mailto:shreyas.urgunde@warwick.ac.uk), see you!